caali-hackerman/caali-hackerman.github.io/nextgen_proxy.md

 - Proxy core files will be automatically migrated from `[proxy]/bin/lib/` to `[proxy]/bin/`.
 - Region improvements
   - Russian players will now be able to use proxy properly using both `www.tera-online.ru` and `launcher.tera-online.ru` (fixes proxy servers not appearing in list)
   - Removed the `KR-NAVER` region.
-If you're playing on Korean servers through through Naver, just change region to `KR` (it supports both Nexon and Naver logins now).
+If you're playing on Korean servers through Naver, just change region to `KR` (it supports both Nexon and Naver logins now).
 - The modules `swim-fix` and `chat-sanitizer` have been merged into a single `bugfix` module.
   - Migration will be performed automatically if any of these is installed.
 - The modules `instant-enchant`, `instant-soulbind`, `instant-upgrade`, `instant-dismantle`, and `instant-merge` have been merged into a single `instant-everything` module.